© Crown copyright 2020

 - contain or be accompanied by such evidence of public liability insurance in respect of anything to be done pursuant to the licence as the authority may require; and

-- contain or be accompanied by such other information or material as the local authority may require.
+- contain or be accompanied by such other information or material as the local authority may require, for example how national and local conditions have been satisfied.

 Local authorities may require applications to be made on a standard application form.